IMAGE

 ---

 12) I am Queen Amidala.
-As part of her plea for the Gungans' aid, Padmé reveals her true identity as Queen Amidala, to the shock of nearly everyone (except Qui-Gon and Obi-Wan), including Anakin, who gets a total 'WTF?!' look on his face.
+As part of her plea for the Gungans' aid, Padmé reveals her true identity as Queen Amidala, to the shock of nearly everyone (except Qui-Gon and Obi-Wan), including Anakin.
 As Padmé continues to speak, Anakin swallows and his expression seems to take on a sadness to it, as if he's worried what this means for their friendship/their feelings toward each other.
-In the novelization - and as I kind of wish they'd done in the film - after this, Padmé takes Anakin aside and personally apologizes to him for the deception.
-She also assures him that just because she's Queen doesn't mean her feelings toward him have changed.
+In the novelization, after this, Padmé takes Anakin aside and personally apologizes to him for the deception.
+She assures him that just because she's Queen doesn't mean her feelings toward him have changed.
 Anakin happily declares his feelings haven't, either.

 ---

 13) Victory Celebration.
 Another sweet little personal moment-- admist the flurry of celebration all around them, Anakin in Padawan garb and Padmé in full Queen regalia, a wedding-like gown (perhaps foreshadowing their future nuptials at the end of the next film) exchange affectionate grins with one another.
-It's the first and only time we see Padmé smile so openly in her Queen persona: more effectively than anyone else, Anakin is able to melt through her formal exterior to the real girl/woman beneath.
+It's perhaps the one genuine time we see Padmé smile so openly in her Queen persona: more effectively than anyone else, Anakin is able to melt through her formal exterior to the real girl/woman beneath.

 >> back to p/a moments